Clio Maria Bittoni: First Lady of Italy

 During the ten years of Napolitano's presidency, Bettoni was involved in the defence of women and often wrote letters that were later published in the newspapers.

 In June 2007 she was hit by a car while crossing the Via del Quirinale, which caused her a serious fracture.

+Later years and death

 After Napolitano's presidency, the couple moved into the family home in Monti and were often seen by neighbours without any escort.

-Bittoni died on 10 September 2024, only two months before her 90th birthday.
+Bittoni died on 10 September 2024, one year after her husband and two months away from her 90th birthday.